sbrk40/ccl1/dairy.md

 16.1 : I made a new background and wall objects to fit the vibe of the game to be more dark.
 I added a bow to collect and started making new animations for the enemy and player.

 17.1 : Today I implemented a shooting mechanic.

+20.1 : Today I placed the enemys random on the map.
+The shooting mechanic also works now and the enemy has to be shot 3 times to be defeated.